LlewWilliams/GangaNakarmi/README.md

 ## Running the code
 This is a python workflow that requires the installation of some third-party libraries, some of them are older versions.
 We recommend that you use a virtual environment and the conda platform for installing and managing dependencies.
 We used Google colab to increase performance.
 We used Visual Studio code for editing, though that is not a requirement.
 Reproducing the results in the paper will require some experience with coding and running python scripts.
 No sample data has been provided.

+## Data Set
+The dataset consisted of 2,945 jpgs that were taken between 2010 and 2020 in the proposed Geopark region

 ## Workflow
 ### Obtaining Crowdsourced image information from Flickr for a specic Geographic region
 Usage: